 - Bottom Right Photo: Dinner- Mixed greens and cabbage salad with a homemade cucumber dressing topped with cranberries and walnuts.
 Also pictured are Emma’s kale chips and crackers.
 I have had many BAD kale chips- Emma’s are my favorite.

 Nothing was really off limits for me and since I knew the chef she was very aware of what I could and could not have.
 Emma is incredibly well rounded in her knowledge of health, food and wellness.
 She too is a very open minded individual who has so many interests in many different arenas.
 I am really looking forward to more adventures with her.
-She writes vegan recipes for a blog.
-Her portion is called Vegan a La Mode by Emma.
-Visit her site by clicking here to see all of the delectable recipes she has shared.

 I did add some animal protein within my lunches from the items I brought along.
 One thing I did notice… I need to add more raw veggies to my diet.
 I generally always cook them but in their raw state they really add some serious cleansing to your diet.
-That is all I will say about that!

 We have taken care of how we nourished ourselves.
 Next up…